 Basic endurance is like piling dry sand.
 It can’t be shaped, just piled higher.
 For every inch of height, it takes a greater volume of dry sand than the inch before.
 Adding intensity is like adding water.
 You can increase the angle of repose of the sand, steepening the cone, getting higher with the same volume.
 Artists (great coaches) can get the saturation just right, creating amazing sculptures.
 But those sculptures will always be temporary.

-HIIT (High Intensity Interval Training) proponents misunderstand the sand/water relationship.
-They assume that water is the big secret and conclude that
+HIIT (high-intensity interval training) proponents misunderstand the sand-to-water relationship.
+They assume that water is the big secret and conclude that:

-- “If the pile of wet sand starts to crumble, add more water!”
+- “If the pile of wet sand starts to crumble, let’s add more water!”

-The critical distinction to understanding endurance training are:
+The critical distinctions to understanding endurance training are:

 - Second, wet sand is born from dry sand; it’s not independent.
-The volume of dry sand still determines the ultimate height of the cone or and size of the castle; and
+The volume of dry sand still determines the ultimate height of the cone or and size of the castle.

 - Third, if the pile starts to ooze downward, adding more water won’t help.
 To restore it, you have to dry it out (by adding more dry sand).

-Slow-twitch muscle fiber is the main driver in long, easy training sessions.
-Slow Twitch Endurance (STE) can increase in two ways: 1) lengthen the duration of the demands on the fibers; or 2) reduce the fuel available to those fibers.
+Slow twitch muscle fibers are the main driver in long, easy training sessions.
+Slow twitch endurance (STE) can increase in two ways: 1) by lengthening the duration of the demands on the fibers; or 2) reducing the fuel available to those fibers.
 With either method, you need more of the same to create increases in endurance.

 STE is a lot like very dry sand.
 It can’t be sculpted or shaped, only piled higher.
 The height of the pile is a function of the angle of repose and the volume of sand available.
 To increase the height of the pile, you need more and more sand.

 Now imagine that pile of dry sand as a series of layers.
-Each layer is a hollow cone, one inch thick, nested one inside the other.
-Every one-inch cone must be of greater volume to fit over the previous one.
-Every one-inch increase in height demands a greater amount of sand than the prior inch required.
+Each layer is a hollow cone, 1 inch thick, nested one inside the other.
+Every 1-inch cone must be of greater volume to fit over the previous one.
+Every 1-inch increase in height demands a greater amount of sand than the prior inch required.

-Fast-twitch muscle fiber comes alive with intensity, but that intensity is short-lived.
-To bolster endurance, an athlete must force fast-twitch fiber to work longer than it wants to.
-Once recruited with a high load, extend the duration of work to force the fiber to work aerobically.
+Fast twitch muscle fibers come alive with intensity, but that intensity is short-lived.
+To bolster endurance, an athlete must force fast twitch fibers to work longer than they want to.
+Once these fibers are recruited with a high load, the athlete extends the duration of work to force the fibers to work aerobically.

-But “trees don’t grow to the sky”.
-Fast-twitch endurance development can’t be done on its own or forever.
+But just like trees don’t grow to the sky, fast twitch endurance development can’t be done on its own or forever.